lajohnston/zest/README.md

 The mocking implementation in SMSSpec sets up a proxy routine in RAM, allowing you to define different mocks for each 'it' test.
 This mock gets reset at the start of each test, with a default handler that will simply return (ret) to the caller.

-    ; In your test suite, define your mocks in RAM (bookended by start and stop bytes) .ramsection "mock instances" slot 2
+    ; In your test suite, define your mocks in RAM (use 'appendto smsspec.mocks') .ramsection "mock instances" appendto smsspec.mocks
-        smsspec.mocks.start: db
-        getPortA instanceof smsspec.mock    ; a call to getPortA will now point to this mock in RAM smsspec.mocks.end: db
+        ; Calls to getPortA will point to this mock in RAM getPortA instanceof smsspec.mock
     .ends

     ; In your test files, mock the routine that fetches input from port A, so it returns a fixed value